-You may notice some changes to University buildings and our campus as we put in place measures to enhance safety and wellbeing.
-These changes have been based on official government and public health guidance, including Scientific Advisory Group for Emergencies (SAGE) guidance.
+Following Step 4 of the UK Government's roadmap, you may notice further changes to University buildings and our campus as we put in place measures to enhance safety and wellbeing.
+These changes have been based on government guidance for higher education providers.

 Our health and safety team have been working on appropriate changes and mitigations for different environments on campus.
 Different factors need to be taken into account in terms of the locations people are in, how long people are spending together and how close people are together.